Yoga For Rowing:

 1. Begin on your back, arms straight on the ground next to your body, and palms facing down.

-2. Bend your knees and bring the back of your heels toward your buttocks.
+2. Then, bend your knees and bring the back of your heels toward your buttocks.

 3. Once in this position, begin to lift your buttocks, hips and back off the mat.